cbonnin88/cbonnin88/README.md

 Machine Learning Engineering: Building and deploying machine learning models at scale.

+Artifical Intelligence: Learning how to (ethnically) use and master AI

 Lakehouse Architecture: Understanding and implementing modern data architectures with technologies like Databricks and Delta Lake.

 Cloud Computing: With Google Cloud Platform and AWS